Kompweb/hero/README.md

 - I’m currently working on Labs projects at Bloomtech Institute 🤣
 - I’m looking to collaborate with other content creators
 - 2022 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I write jokes
+- ⚡ Fun fact: I write my own jokes

 <!-- ### Connect with me: